Delivering People-Centered Integrated Care (PCIC)

 The fourth is from moving upward to lower levels.
 Transferring higher level burdens healthcare system to the supports of basic levels so that each individual level could successfully perform their tasks.

-Dinesh Nair hoped China could actively promote and implement PCIC so that people can receive continuous healthcare.
+Dinesh Nair hoped China could actively promote and implement the PCIC so that people can receive continuous healthcare.
 The systems started from health promotion, disease prevention, to diagnosis, treatment, rehabilitation and palliative care.
 Such a healthcare system was not a one-time treatment, but a focus on individuals' overall health.